Sources: Broncos CB Surtain has knee sprain

 ENGLEWOOD, Colo. -- A battered Denver Broncos defense, coming off its best all-around effort of the season in Sunday's 30-16 victory over the Dallas Cowboys, will have to make do without yet another starter in the short term.

-Rookie cornerback Pat Surtain II, who was the Broncos' first-round pick this past April, will miss multiple games with what team sources said is a sprained knee.
-The Broncos were taking that diagnosis as good news, however, with the potential of Surtain's return to the lineup later this season.
+Rookie cornerback Pat Surtain II, who was the Broncos' first-round draft pick this past April, could miss multiple weeks with what team sources said is a sprained knee.
+The Broncos were taking that diagnosis as good news, however, with Surtain's potential return to the lineup after Denver's Week 11 bye if he doesn't practice at all this week.

+After next Sunday's game against Philadelphia, the Broncos don't play again until Nov.
+28 against the Los Angeles Chargers.

 The next time the Broncos' defense took the field, with 4:43 left in the third quarter, Kyle Fuller was in Surtain's left cornerback spot.

-The Broncos' defense has taken it share of injury lumps.
-The team already has four defensive starters on injured reserve, with four other defensive starters, who are not on injured reserve, who have also missed games this season.
+The Broncos' defense has taken its share of injury lumps.
+The team already has four defensive starters on injured reserve, with four other defensive starters not on injured reserve who have also missed games this season.
 Surtain will be the fifth in that group.
-The Broncos also traded linebacker Von Miller last Monday.
+The Broncos also traded linebacker Von Miller to the Los Angeles Rams last Monday.

 Still, on Sunday, the Broncos led the Cowboys 30-0 until 4:14 was left in the game -- it would have been the first shutout of the Cowboys at home since 1991 -- and Prescott had 79 yards passing at the end of the third quarter.